MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 The staged approach recommended in this article includes cascading breach prevention and recovery work in a methodical way across your digital estate.
 At this phase, revisit these elements of the plan to be sure everything is ready to go:

 - Use of Entra PIM has been tested for administrator accounts and your IT admins are trained to use it
-- Your networking infrastructure has been tested for data encryption as needed, segmenting to filter access has been tested, and redundant legacy networking technologies have been determined and tests run to ensure operation if they are removed
+- Your networking infrastructure has been tested for data encryption as needed, segmenting to filter access has been tested, and redundant legacy networking technologies have been determined and tests run to ensure operation if they're removed
 - Your system patching practices have been tested for successful installation of updates and detection of failed updates
 - You have begun analysis of your insider risks and how to manage them
 - Your honeypot resources are deployed and have been tested along with your threat protection infrastructure to detect access